Chat with us, powered by LiveChat

 For many, their trip to Ireland is a kind of homecoming, to see where their grandmother lived, or to see the town where a much more distant ancestor hailed from.
 For many different reasons, Ireland has seen a lot of emigration over the last three centuries and the result is that there are more ethnically Irish people worldwide than there are on the island of Ireland — and there are more Irish in America than anywhere else!

 This is something our guests ask us about, so we thought we’d write a brief but informative blog about it!
-If anything we say here inspires you to travel with Overland Ireland, our private guided Ireland tours are perhaps the best fit as we can change elements of the itineraries to help you connect with specific people and places.
+If anything we say here inspires you to travel with us, our Ireland private guided tours are perhaps the best fit as we can change elements of the itineraries to help you connect with specific people and places.

 The Irish Diaspora